SamKhoze/ComfyUI-DeepFuze/README.md

 ![DeepFuze Lipsync Node example](https://github.com/SamKhoze/ComfyUI-DeepFuze/blob/main/images/DeepFuze_Lipsync_SimpleWorkflow.jpg)

 This node generates lipsyncing video from, video, image, and audio files.
 For higher quality export the IMAGE output as an image batch instead of a video combined, you can get up to 4k quality image size.
-IMPORTANT: You must load audio with the "load audio" node from the [AudioScheduler](https://github.com/a1lazydog/ComfyUI-AudioScheduler) node.
-VHS load audio is currently not compatible.
-We are working on an additional converter node to convert any audio input to a unified output.
+IMPORTANT: You must load audio with the "VHS load audio" node from the [VideoHelperSuit](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite.git) node.

 **Input Types:**
 - `images`: Extracted frame images as PyTorch tensors.